 Once in place and positioned, the holes were drilled to bolt the backing of the mural to the wall.
 Instead of being glued to the wall, it was designed to be removable in the event of a disaster (in the interest of its preservation at all times in the future).
 A custom frame surround of the mural hides the bolts.

-The wall is suspended 14 ft above the student computing area making the contrast between the computing technology era and the traditional, historical heritage of the area’s cowboy history an interesting time warp to think about.
 Here is the interesting short video of the installation process which involved lots of people, contractors… and the oversight of the art conservator (me)!

 Covered by the media and celebrated by the University, this has been a very exciting event and component of the famous Wittliff Collection and the Alkek Library.
 Special warmhearted, enthusiastic thanks to all the donors and support from the community and the University.